Ben Burkett is a fourth-generation farmer in Petal, Mississippi.

 “It’s for real,” he says in his deep Southern drawl.
 “And we’re gonna have to deal with it.”

 The world’s top scientists agree.
-Just last week, the United Nations Intergovernmental Panel on Climate Change (IPCC) published a special report detailing how the planet’s land and water resources are being exploited at “unprecedented rates,” threatening the global food supply.
+The United Nations Intergovernmental Panel on Climate Change (IPCC) published a special report detailing how the planet’s land and water resources are being exploited at “unprecedented rates,” threatening the global food supply.

 In the past 46 years as a farmer, Ben has watched agriculture change too: Fewer small farmers in his community; fewer young people working in agriculture; huge companies and grocery chains controlling the market; and more farmland being sold for real estate.